privacyidea/privacyidea-credential-provider/doc/configuration.rst

 The calculation is relative to the expiration date: ``Deletion Date = Expiration Date + offline_delete_after_days``.
 Default is ``0``, which means stale tokens are never deleted.

+**check_all_offline_credentials**

+Set to ``1`` to validate all offline credentials against the server during login, instead of just the credentials for the current user.
+This is useful for "garbage collection" of old tokens from multiple users on shared machines.

 ------
 Realms
 ------

 Realms are implemented by mapping Windows domains to privacyIDEA realms.
 When a matching mapping exists, the &realm=... parameter is added to the request.

 **default_realm**

 Specify a default realm.
 If set, it is appended to every request that has no other matching mapping.
 The mapping is done in the sub key ``realm-mapping`` (=> HKEY_LOCAL_MACHINE\\SOFTWARE\\Netknights GmbH\\PrivacyIDEA-CP\\realm-mapping).
 Here you can specify the Windows domains as the names and the privacyIDEA realms as data of REG_SZ entries.